joseprupi/quantragrpc/README.md

 ![Arqchitecture](docs/architecture.jpg?raw=true "Arqchitecture")

-### Formats
+### Data format

 The main format of quantra is Flatbuffers which is used to communicate with the server.

-As the serialization to Flatbuffers can be tedious, part of the client implementation translates from C++ structs to Flatbuffers that can be sent to the server.
+As the serialization to Flatbuffers can be tedious part of the client implementation translates from quantra defined C++ structs to Flatbuffers.

 Once the data has been serialized this can be stored in binary or JSON format, this is part of Flatbuffers core functionalities.